-Registration and deregistration of medical devices or IVD's
+Registration of a medical device or IVD

-Registration of clinical investigation
+Registration of clinical trials investigations or performance studies

 To register clinical investigations with medical devices or performance studies with IVDs, please contact the Central Committee on Research Involving Human Subjects (CCMO).

 To report any incidents (MIR) with or field safety corrective actions (FSCA) regarding medical devices and IVDs, please contact the Health and Youth Care Inspectorate.
 Please find more information on this page on our website.

 Mandatory registration for manufacturers and authorised representatives